Top 5 components you need in a budget media room

 While there’s no single right place, we’d recommend placing this unit under the projector.
 It’s also worth noting that there are positives and negatives to every placement options.
 So it’s best to try a few placements to see what works for you.

-As we’re pretty much-spent half of our budget, we sadly don’t have the funds for a 5.1 surround sound system.
+As we’re pretty much-spent half of our budget, we sadly don’t have the funds for a 5.1 surround sound system for our budget media room.
 We’d recommend upgrading as soon as you can.
 Start by buying a 5.1 AV receiver either from Amazon or eBay.

 A word of warning.
 Spend the extra on an active subwoofer as the passive variety lacks the power.